meettyj/Tobacco-on-Twitter/reddit/sample_tweets_reddits_in_different_topics.md

   - @radiogeyser I have so much to say about shit like that.
 America is conservative when it comes to cigarettes, so le…
   - i cant believe lorde wrote “green light” abt charging ur juul
 - **reddit comments**:
+  - Lets break this down: The goal of big tobacco is to regain control of the market.
+Okay - so what.
+It has nothing to do with helping anyone but themselves.
+Again, so the fuck what.
+Who cares?
+The goal of vaping is to get people off smoking.
+How many consumers care if there are 5 companies making products or 5000?
+As long as the product is good and its a healthier alternative.
+  - It's total bullshit.
+RJ Reynold apparently spent 10 million fighting this (close to nothing for them)
+  - Just learn to make juice it's not rocket science
+  - Ohhhhh okay, you guys want to talk about misleading advertisements, do you?

 ### Enforcement
 - **ecig tweets**: